Latest NIJ Certified Lab and Third-Party Lab Results

 MECHANICAL TESTING or DROP TESTING refers to plate drop testing.
 SUBMERSION testing refers to armor submerged under water.
 Those conditions are described on the test report.

-For more information, please refer to the ballistics reports and contact the labs directly with questions about their terminology and/or process.
+You can also refer to the ballistics reports below and contact the labs directly with questions about their terminology and/or process.

 We do our best to maximize performance.
 However, ballistics is about management of energy and sometimes projectiles can do crazy things.
 Even though we try to put our best foot forward, everyone should understand that we cannot expect armor to resist the same number of projectiles during every test.
 A lot about performance rests on shot placement, velocity and design.
 No armor (including ours) should ever be expected to perform flawlessly and independent of shot placement and velocity variations.